luka1199/project-automation/README.md

   path2: ''
   path3: ''
 ```
-You change the names of the paths and add as many as you like.
+You can change the names of the paths and add as many as you like.

 ## How to run the script